 Waiting Child Services Program / Adopting from Foster Care

-Our Waiting Child Services Program is designed to help potential adoptive parents learn how to adopt a child or children out of the foster care (waiting child) system.
-This program helps potential adoptive parents navigate the various foster care systems throughout the U.S. by helping them identify and obtain information about available children.
+Our Waiting Child Services (WCS) Program helps prospective adoptive parents navigate foster care systems throughout the U.S. by helping them to identify and obtain information about children available for adoption.
+Our agency will provide support, advocacy and guidance to assist families seeking to adopt a child from the foster care system anywhere in the U.S., including Illinois.
 Children adopted through this program have ranged in age from 4 to 15.

-PLEASE NOTE: If you are looking to adopt a child only within the State of Illinois, you can work directly with the Department of Children and Family Services (DCFS) office.
-There is no cost for a Family Assessment, which takes the place of a Home Study.
-Please see http://illinoiscap.org/ and http://www.illinois.gov/dcfs/lovinghomes/adoption/Pages/default.aspx or call 800.572.2390 for information.
-Please note that when working directly with DCFS for your Family Assessment, that study CANNOT be used in the adoption of waiting children in other states.
+PLEASE NOTE: If you are looking to adopt a child only within the State of Illinois, you may work directly with the Illinois Department of Children and Family Services (DCFS).
+DCFS would be responsible for completing your family assessment, assisting you to obtain a Foster Family Home License, and for registering you for the required training.
+There are no costs associated with this process.
+Please note that if you work directly with DCFS, the family assessment CANNOT be used in the adoption of waiting children in other states.

-To participate in this program you will need to complete the PRIDE training and the ACI Home Study process.
-Once your Home Study and PRIDE training are completed, the Phase II fee of $2500 will be due.
-After you enter the program, you will be working directly with the Waiting Child Services Program staff specialist who will begin supporting your efforts to be matched with a child.
+Once your Home Study and training is completed, families apply to Phase II of the WCS Program.
+After you enter the program, you will be working directly with the WCS Program staff specialists who will begin supporting your efforts to be matched with a child.